regalk13/Tic-tac-toe/README.md

 # Tic Tac Toe

-Small project of a Tic Tac Toe on python using Pygame.
+Small project of a Tic Tac Toe on python using Pygame

 ## Installation